webdev-steve01/netflix-clone/README.md

-# Newflicks – Movie Catalogue App
+# fylm – Movie Catalogue App

 A full-featured movie catalogue application built with **Next.js**, **Firebase**, **TypeScript**, and **Tailwind CSS**.
 This project is designed for performance, clean architecture, and a great user experience.